zen0bit/awesome-stars/topics.md

 - [adityatelange/hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod) - A fast, clean, responsive Hugo theme.
 - [eclipse-theia/theia-ide](https://github.com/eclipse-theia/theia-ide) - The Eclipse IDE is a modern and open IDE for cloud and desktop.
 The Theia IDE is based on the Theia platform.
 The Theia IDE is available as a downloadable desktop application.
 You can also try the lat
 - [petervanderdoes/git-flow-completion](https://github.com/petervanderdoes/git-flow-completion) - Bash, Zsh and fish completion support for git-flow.
-- [oSoWoSo/Void-Wallpapers](https://github.com/oSoWoSo/Void-Wallpapers) - collection of wallpapers for Void linux (website will load all pictures, not for slow connections!)
 - [wang1597538789/MigrateGitlabToGogs](https://github.com/wang1597538789/MigrateGitlabToGogs) - Migrate repositories from Gitlab to Gogs or Gitea
 - [mbrlabs/Lorien](https://github.com/mbrlabs/Lorien) - Infinite canvas drawing/whiteboarding app for Windows, Linux and macOS.
 Made with Godot.
 - [raspberrypi/rpi-update](https://github.com/raspberrypi/rpi-update) - An easier way to update the firmware of your Raspberry Pi